saaivignesh20-zz/wadesktop_dark/README.md

 Go into the repository directory and type the following to install dependencies:

     npm install
-Finally, run the following command to execute the magical script:
+Finally, run the following command to execute the script:

     node index.js
 **Enjoy the dark mode in WhatsApp Desktop App before official rollout!**